 After the 'Rust' movie set shooting, investigators look into the ammo supplier

-Authorities in Santa Fe, N.M., are pursuing new leads into the October Rust film shooting that left one cinematographer dead and the movie's director injured.
+Authorities in Santa Fe, N.M., are pursuing a new lead in the October Rust film shooting that left one cinematographer dead and the movie's director injured.

 According to documents shared by the Santa Fe County Sheriff's Office, investigators executed a search warrant on Tuesday for an Albuquerque-based ammunitions supplier.